Wood Treatment

 To prepare old or worn timber for protective wood treatment, stripping it back to bare wood is very important.
 Wood preservers and other finishing treatments like oils or varnishes will not adhere to painted surfaces.
 More than anything, chipped and weathered painted wood just doesn’t look good.

-So, let’s look at our options.
-The two main types of paint remover (also known as paint stripper) are:
+The Two Main Types of Paint Remover (also known as paint stripper) are:

 You can also sand the layer of paint away, although that requires a fair amount of elbow grease.
 Another option is to use a heat gun and remove the blistered paint with a metal putty knife scraper.
 However, this can lead to scorched wood if you’re not very careful.